-Ready to dive in and learn more?
+Ready to dive in and learn more about Fall 2023 bridal fashion?
 Keep reading for the top wedding dress trends we saw at the Fall 2023 Bridal Fashion Week collections.

 When you think of wedding dresses, you usually think of gowns made of crepe, lace, chiffon, silk, tulle, and taffeta.
 However, creativity was at the forefront this season and designers presented fabrics you typically would never associate with bridal.
 Collections from Nadia Manjarrez and Houghton by Katharine Polk had dresses made of nylon organdy and latex; gowns that are tailor-made for a bride who truly yearns for a one-of-a-kind look.

 Houghton by Katharine Polk

 Tulle and wedding dresses have forever been a match made in heaven, and the Fall 2023 collections brought a new partnership to this beloved bridal fabric.
 Designers thoroughly welcomed tulle this season, constructing dresses made entirely of tulle and gowns with voluminous tulle skirts—a perfect range of looks for a variety of bridal styles.